dheeraj23195/AngryBirds/README.md

 - Score system based on birds used (1-3 stars)
 - Pause menu and settings controls

+## Demo Video
+- Open Demo Video.zip in the Folder

+## UML Diagrams , Use case Diagram
+- Present in ZIP File

 ## How to Run
 1. Install JDK 17 or higher
 2. Clone the repository